-“First of all, we have face cameras on us!”
+“First of all, we have a hundred cameras on us!”
 Says Van Dijk.
-“I personally don't like hurting people for me.
+“For me personally, I don't like hurting people.
 I just want to play fair and win.
 This is me.
-I am not a man who would try to win with different tactics.
+I'm not a guy who will try to win with different tactics.

 “Some suggest I make the game look easy, but trust me, every game is very difficult.
 We play with world-class forwards, very physical forwards, and I never think 'This is easy'.
 Maybe I want my opponent to think I am.
 Look at Roger Federer.
 If you see him playing tennis, you'd think he's not sweating.
 Mentally, it must be very difficult for his opponent who thinks he hasn't tried.

 “Sometimes I think so.
 Try to come up to the opponent, talk to him, not kick him, but try to make him think that if he's going to play well or score today, he needs to step up.
 Yes, you have to be sure of your own ability, otherwise people will march on you.
 There are other ways to win games; You don't have to fire or curse people. ”

 The modern middle half that wants to play is still met with some degree of skepticism.
 An Englishman takes the mid-half, looks for a pass, wants to undo the pass, moves things forward, smiles, claps politely, but often thoughts run to the worst-case scenario.
 “A mistake waiting to happen,” he murmurs.